-A Dog Became Famous For Ringing The Bell At This Biddeford Lighthouse More Than A Century Ago
+A Dog Became Famous for Ringing the Bell At This Biddeford, Maine, Lighthouse More Than a Century Ago

 There are some stories in Maine's rich history that can put a smile on your face, and this is one of them.

-But it's some of the history behind the lighthouse, and in particular, one of its keepers and his dog that once brought so much notoriety to an otherwise quaint little structure.
+But it's the history behind the lighthouse, and in particular, one of its keepers and his dog, that bring so much notoriety to an otherwise quaint little structure.

 According to the American Lighthouse Federation, Thomas Henry Orcutt took over as the keeper of Wood Island Lighthouse in 1896.
 When he arrived, he brought along his 2-month-old puppy named Sailor to join him during his tenure.

-Sailor was thought to be a Scotch Collie who took a fascination to vessels that passed by the lighthouse.
-Eventually that fascination turned to action for Sailor.
+Sailor was thought to be a Scotch Collie, and took a fascination to vessels that passed by the lighthouse.
+Eventually, that fascination turned to action for Sailor.
 When ships would sail by and toot their horns, Sailor would run to the lighthouse fog bell and ring it as a response, according to the American Lighthouse Federation

-This delighted ship captains and stories of the fog bell ringing dog began spreading across the country.
+This delighted ship captains, and stories of the bell-ringing dog began spreading across the country.